 7. Find your opposite

-If you’re starter, you need a finisher.
+If you’re a starter, you need a finisher.
 If you’re a product person, you need a marketing person, much like Apple did at the beginning with Steve Jobs (Marketer) and Steve Wozniak (Product).
 Find an editor for your stuff, someone to run your stuff by before publishing.
 Noah has Olman for this.

 8. Be a gardener, not a hunter